stoeps13/connections-doc/source/admin/admin/t_admin_communities_create_superuser.md

 You can use search to find private communities, but you must add the global administrator to the search-admin role of the Search application.
 Use the **My Organization Communities** view to find public and moderated communities.

+!!! note
-**Note:** The global administrator role is not supported on mobile devices.
+    The global administrator role is not supported on mobile devices.
 Global administrators must use a supported browser.

 1. Create a user who is dedicated to administering content, and add them to the Java EE **admin** role of Communities, Activities, Blogs, Files, Forums, and Wikis.
 Also, add them to the **search-admin** role of Search.
 See *Roles*.